Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 • mental illness comes within the definition of “disability” in the Human Rights Act (it does)

-• you were fired because of the mental illness – it doesn’t have to be the only reason or even the main reason, so long as it was a real factor in your boss firing you.
+• you were fired because of the mental illness – it doesn’t have to be the only reason or even the main reason, so long as it was a real factor in the decision to fire you.

 Stage 2: Can the employer prove you’re asking for “unreasonable” changes?

-In the second stage, the issue of reasonable accommodation comes into play, and your employer gets the chance to argue that the changes needed for you to do your job would have been unreasonable.
+In the second stage, the issue of reasonable accommodation comes into play, and your employer gets the chance to argue that the changes needed for you to do your job (or reduce the risk of harm) would have been unreasonable.

-• Risk: Your employer could show that because of your impairment you’d present an “unreasonable risk” to yourself or others.
-An unreasonable risk means more than just a minor risk, and your employer has to prove that it would cause unreasonable disruption to reduce this risk to usual levels.
-But again, as well as proving the “unreasonable” aspect here, the employer can’t use this exception if another employee could do the tasks.
+• Risk: Your employer could show that because of your impairment you’d present an “unreasonable risk” of harm to yourself or others.
+An unreasonable risk means more than just a minor risk – though a low risk of serious harm may be enough.
+Your employer has to prove that it would cause unreasonable disruption to reduce this risk to usual levels.
+But again, the employer can’t use this exception if another employee could do the tasks.

 Different claims – similar laws and processes